 - The IBC becomes the blending vessel permitting fast recipe changeovers

 - Available in a variety of sizes between 300 and 3100 litres

 Disadvantages of using Intermediate Bulk Containers (IBCs) for Powder Handling

 - Not economical for site to site transfer

 Often the initial capital investment alone favours the selection of the Big Bags however have you considered their lifetime cost?
 What conclusion do you draw if you consider the following in your cost calculation:

 - Labour requirements for making/breaking connections

 The Matcon team have decades of experience working in the bulk powder industry and developing powder handling equipment.
-If you would like to discuss the use of IBCs in powder handling or would like to have a system which meets the highest hygiene and safety requirements, then please get in touch.
+If you would like to discuss the use of IBCs in powder handling or would like to have a system that meets the highest hygiene and safety requirements, then please get in touch.